sandevmihiranga/ProxyMaAI/README.md

 ## 3. Folder Structure

-Your ProxyMaAI folder should look like this:
+Your Final ProxyMaAI folder should look like this:

 ```text
 ProxyMaAI/